-- Salons fusing labs, studios, and practica strengthening developmental and ontological thinking practice (with Nathan Snyder).
+- Salons fuse labs, studios, and practica, strengthening developmental and ontological thinking practice, with a focus on project design (held with Nathan Snyder).

 A second category of offerings comprises one-to-one work:

-- Personal developmental assessment based on structured interview, with feedback given for your personal benefit and/or as a basis of building a developmental coaching and consulting practice.
+- Personal developmental assessment based on structured interviews, with feedback given for your personal benefit, for instance as a launching pad for building a developmental coaching, consulting, and leadership practice.

 - Personal and/or executive coaching by Otto Laske (based on prior CDF assessment).